indigo-sword/project-octopus/tentacle-web/README.md

 The link between each node should have a description put by the creator

 We should save the path names, alongside their owner / creator, description, in some kind of database.
--- Where are we going to save the paths and levels??
+-- Where are we going to save the levels??

 To create new path IDs, we should go through a centralized queue that will receive them.
 We don't want just to create the IDs instantly to avoid paths with same name.